chetansinghsajwan/notes/fhs/root/usr.md

 - `libexec`: Binaries run by other programs (optional)
 - `lib<qual>`: Alternate Format Libraries (optional)
 - `src`: Source code (optional)

+The following symbolic links to directories may be present.
+This possibility is based on the need to preserve compatibility with older systems until all distribution can be assumed to use the `/var` hierarchy.

+- `usr/spool` -> `/var/spool`
+- `/usr/tmp` -> `/var/tmp`
+- `/usr/spool/locks` -> `/var/lock`

 ## References